 Denison et al. (2011): Infants can create probabilistic expectations about their environment (such as the color of balls in boxes), not just about language.
 Roseberry et al. (2012): Infants can track probabilities between dynamic events.
-There are different ways for language acquisition to work:
+Back to nativism: the nature of nature There are different ways for language acquisition to work:

-There are different ways for language acquisition to work: Currently this debate between domain-specific and domain-general is going on for many areas of cognition, not just for language acquisition.
+Back to nativism: the nature of nature There are different ways for language acquisition to work: Currently this debate between domain-specific and domain-general is going on for many areas of cognition, not just for language acquisition.
 Viewpoint comparison